two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 Workflows can be deployed to [Cloud Run](https://cloud.google.com/run), as well as [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) in [Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) or [Standard](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) mode using [deploy configuration](/build-engine/docs/deploy-configuration) for the Google Cloud target environment.

-The workflow runtime requires persistence for storing workflow definitions and execution state, this is provided by a set of Cloud Datastore entities that are created when the workflow is deployed.
+The workflow runtime requires persistence for storing workflow execution state, this is provided by a set of Cloud Datastore entities that are created when the workflow is deployed.

 :::note
 Cloud Datastore was chosen as the persistence layer for the workflow runtime in Google Cloud environments as it provides a scalable and highly available NoSQL database that is more than sufficient for the requirements of the workflow runtime.